pantoniou/yamldt/README.md

      spi-tx-bus-width:
 ```

-Note how the offending value was highlighted, the offending constraint and property definition were listed too.
+Note how the offending value is highlighted.
+The offending constraint and property definition are listed too.